whitefoxcloud/payway-integration-poc/src/articles/integrating-payway-into-your-app.md

-# Integrating Payment Gateway into Your Website/App: A Comprehensive Guide with
+# Integrating Payment Gateway into Your Website/App: A Comprehensive Guide using PayWay

 Integrating a payment gateway into your website or app is a critical step for any business looking to accept online payments securely and efficiently.